-So sum up from introduction to bookings, in Timekit terms a booking is a request to occupy a time-slot in a calendar.
-Based on the use-case a booking needs to go through a number of steps, before the requested time-slot is occupying the resource's calendar, making the resource unavailable at that time.
+So sum up from introduction to bookings, in Timekit terms a booking is a request to reserve a time-slot in a calendar.
+Based on the use-case a booking needs to go through a number of steps, before the requested time-slot is reserving time in the resource's calendar, making the resource unavailable at that time.

 To really harness the full power of Timekit, you need to comprehend these different steps called states, that a booking transitions through.
 The change of state over time constitute a flow and the configuration of each flow is controlled by graphs.

 To get the best fit between your use-case and Timekit, its important that you choose the most fitting graph.